sat-engineer/sovereign-merchant/product-and-tech-spec.md

 - If BTCPay doesn't return a fiat amount, we query the invoice detail to get the original price and currency from BTCPay's internal model.
 - We store `rateSource` so we know where we got the number from if someone later changes store settings.
 - Each payment in the `payments` array tracks individual transactions (customer may send multiple payments).
+- `additionalStatus` mirrors BTCPay's additional invoice status so we can surface `PaidPartial`, `PaidLate`, or other terminal reasons in the UI.

 12.3 Sync Logic (Webhook-Based)